avatar-kaleb/kalebmckelvey-site/blog/series-javascript-the-good-parts-chapter-2-grammar-review.md

 Chapter 2 focuses on JavaScript's Grammar, which is very important to know while writing it :).

-Of course, he maintains the focus only to parts he believes as good, so it won't be a thorough view.
+Of course, he maintains the focus only on parts he believes as good, so it won't be a thorough view.

 ## Whitespace
 There are rarely any requirements for whitespace; but, you will find you need to separate sequences like declaring a variable.

 As developers, we typically add whitespace to help improve readability.
 We then add a build process that takes that nice, beautifully formatted readable code to uglify it or minify it to reduce the file sizes when loaded in the browser.

-I say this because, knowing when and where JS requires whitespace isn't a key to knowing the language.
+I say this because knowing when and where JS requires whitespace isn't a key to knowing the language.
 Our IDE should take care of it for us.

 ## Comments